M737557/php-GDPR-CRUD-TOTPauth-adminpage-audit-mysql-datamasking/README.md

 **Features release 2.4**
 - do not show in records view: full, partial on columns.
 When in config configured for a column
-- Claude AI code cleanup/lean.
+- 50% code reduction 2.000 lines to 1.000 lines.
-- release is imminent
+- release is out now.

  **Features release 2.3**